jmullan/Gallery2-integration/gallery2/phpnuke/html/Readme.txt

 --------------------

 -1-
-In any case, this module will not install Gallery2 for you.
+This module will NOT install Gallery2 for you.
-So, you must first have a fully installed Gallery2 copy on your website.
+You must first have a fully installed Gallery2 copy on your website.

 -2-
 Make sure the modules/gallery2/gallery2.cfg on your server is writable.
-If this is not the case: just chmod it to 666 .
+If this is not the case, chmod it to 666 .

 -3-
-In your PhpNuke portal:
+In your PHPNuke portal:
-Logged yourseft as an Administrator, and go to the Administration panel.
+Log in as an Administrator, and go to the Administration panel.
 Choose Gallery2 in the Modules Administration

 -4-

-Gallery2 Embeding Settings:
+Gallery2 Embedding Settings:
 ---------------------------

-Filled correctly the 5 fields required to embed Gallery2:
-Setting good parameters is not so easy: You will certainly needs more than one test to success!
+The following fields must be properly set for the embedding to function.
+  1. "Full path to your Gallery2 directory" - This is the complete path to your Gallery2 installation.
+For example: /home/myuser/public_html/nuke/modules/gallery2/

+  2. "URL to your embedded Gallery" - This is the URL that would take you to your embedded Gallery2 installation.
+For example: http://www.mysite.com/nuke/modules.php?name=gallery2

+  3. "Relative path to your Gallery2 directory" - This is the path to your Gallery2 directory relative to your root web directory.
+For example: /nuke/modules/gallery2/

+  4. "URL for user login" - This is the URL which users would visit to log into your PHPNuke site, normally via the Your_Account module.
+For example: nuke/modules.php?name=Your_Account

+  5. "Active User ID" - You can safely leave this set to '0'.

 At the moment only the first field is tested against wrong path, more will come soon.

 Click on Update embed settings: